 Massachusetts Bar Association

 Yasi v.
 M/V HORIZON'S EDGE (O..N.
 1092911), D.Mass.
 Civil Action No. 14-10128-DJC.
-Plaintiff first preferred mortgage holder arrested the vessel for failing to pay its mortgage.
-Seven later in time mortgage holders challenged the Plaintiff's preferred status on the basis of equitable subordination and economic duress.
-After the vessel was sold, Attorney Smith took the vessel through several sea trials with prospective buyers, one shipyard period, and removed the vessel's gaming equipment cost effectively for the Plaintiff was the successful bidder at the U.S. Marshal's auction.
+(Plaintiff was the first preferred mortgage holder and arrested the vessel for failing to pay its mortgage.
+Seven years later, mortgage holders challenged the Plaintiff's preferred status on the basis of equitable subordination and economic duress.
+After the vessel was sold, Attorney Smith took the vessel through several sea trials with prospective buyers, one shipyard period, and removed the vessel's gaming equipment cost effectively.
+The Plaintiff was the successful bidder at the U.S. Marshal's auction.)

 Pierce v.
 Royal Caribbean Cruise Ltd., D. Vermont Civil Action No. 2:25-CV-0156-JMC (Jones Act crew member sought in connection with closed head injuries related to a shipboard accident.
 Crew member initially demanded a large six figure settlement.
 Case was resolved through mediation for five figures.)

 Farnsworth v.
 Towboat Nantucket Sound, Inc., 790 F.3d 90 (1st Cir.
 2015) (Boat owner sought a preliminary injunction to prevent the towboat company from enforcing the arbitration in a salvage contract and declaration that the salvage contract was unenforceable because the vessel owner entered into the contract under duress.
 In affirming the lower court ruling, the First Circuit held the boat owner's challenge to the arbitration provision was too late and the District Court had no basis to refuse to confirm the arbitration panel's award.)